psrenergy-docs/sddp-release-notes/docs/sddp18.0.md

 - **Multiple visualization modes**, including:
   - Animated flows on circuits and cascades
   - Scaled node representation (e.g., capacity, cost, stored energy)
-  - Contour plots for marginal costs, generation, and energy balance
+  - Contour plots for marginal costs, generation, energy balance, and other variables

 ### 📊 Built-in dashboards and result analysis

 - **Interactive charting** through the graphical interface: point-and-click customization of dashboards by selecting variables, time horizons, scenarios, and filters.
 - **Automated dashboards with PSRIO**: customized post-processing dashboards are generated automatically after each execution, supporting standardized and collaborative workflows.
 - **Built-in dashboard**: each case includes a ready-to-use dashboard summarizing solution quality, convergence, cost and revenue breakdowns, constraint violations, results by region, marginal costs, execution times, and key information.
-- **Comparative dashboards**: analyze multiple cases side-by-side, either with the built-in comparison view or fully customized dashboards via PSRIO.
+- **Comparative dashboards**: support to sensitivity and scenario analysis by analyzing multiple cases side-by-side, either with the built-in comparison dashboard or custom-dashboards.

-### 📚 Help system and support
+### 📚 Help system and documentation

 - New **integrated help platform**, the **PSR Knowledge Hub**, with direct access to:
   - Interface guide